uvemas/opos/04SGBD/Tema 4 Sistemas de gestión de bases de datos. Bases de datos relacionales.md

 Any ODBC-compliant application can access any DBMS for which a driver is installed.
 Drivers exist for all major DBMSs, many other data sources like address book systems and Microsoft Excel, and even for text or comma-separated values (CSV) files.

-Ejemlo: la aplicación DBeaver utiliza un driver ODBC para conectarse al DBMS MariaDB.
+Ejemplo: la aplicación DBeaver utiliza un driver ODBC para conectarse al DBMS MariaDB.
 ### JDBC

 [JDBC](https://en.wikipedia.org/wiki/Java_Database_Connectivity)